Cap Table & Changelog

 The ownership pie chart

-Displays the five biggest shareholders based on the number of a shareholder’s outstanding shares divided by the total outstanding shares (all share types/classes included).
+The pie chart displays the five most significant shareholders based on the number of outstanding shares divided by the total outstanding shares, including all share types/classes.

 The information box

-The information box provides a current snap shot of some core aspects of the ownership structure.
-Admins can edit the information here using the triple dot-button in the top right corner of the box.
+The information box provides a current snapshot of some of the central aspects of the ownership structure.
+Admins can edit the information box by using the triple-dot button in the top right corner of the box.

-- Total shares is the count of all outstanding shares in the company, incl. all share types/classes.
+- Total shares are the count of all outstanding shares in the company, incl.
+All share types/classes.

-- Est. share value displays an estimate of the value per share, as decided by the administrators.
-Admins can set a new estimate by clicking “edit” from the triple dot-button.
-Users can hover over the information-icon to see the date when this was last updated.
+- Est. share value displays an estimate of the value per share.
+Admins can set a new assessment by clicking “edit” from the triple dot-button.
+To se when the est. share value was updated, users can hover over the information icon.

-- Share types displays the names of the registered share types/classes for that company.
-Admins edit share types via the triple dot-button in the top-right corner of the information box.
+- Share types display the names of the registered share types/classes.
+Admins can edit share types by clicking the triple dot-button in the top-right corner of the information box.

-- Share capital is based on the registered nominal value for one share, which is multiplied with the number of outstanding shares.
+- Share capital is based upon the registered nominal value for one share multiplied by outstanding shares.
 The share capital is computed automatically with every new share issue.
-It cannot be edited directly, please contact firstname.lastname@example.org if you have questions regarding the share capital.
+You cannot edit the share capital directly, please contact firstname.lastname@example.org if you have questions regarding the share capital.

-Admins can update the cap table by issuing new securities or register transactions, using the green action-button or the triple-dots in the top right corner of the box.
+Admins can issue new securities or register transactions by using the green action button or the triple-dots in the top right corner of the box.

-- Email is the email address which the admin have registered with the securityholder.
-In many countries it is mandatory for companies to keep the digital address of their shareholders.
-The email-column is visible for admins only.
-Please check out our article on emails to get more information regarding the use of emails on OwnersRoom.
+- Email is the email address which the admin has registered with the security holder.
+The email column is visible for admins only.
+Please check out our article on emails to get more information.

-- Shares displays the total number of shares currently held by a shareholder.
+- Shares display the total number of shares currently held by a shareholder.

-The number of shares and other securities is updated automatically after a new issue or transaction has been registered.
-All users can click on a securityholder to get more information.
-The security counts can only change by registration of new issues or transactions, admins should contact email@example.com if this data is incorrect.
+When a new issue or transaction is registered, the number of shares and securities is updated automatically.
+Click on a security holder to see more information.
+The security counts can only change by registration of new issues or transactions.
+Admins should contact email@example.com if this data is incorrect.

-- Ownership displays the securityholders percentage of the total number of registered shares in the company.
+- Ownership displays the security holders percentage of the total number of shares in the company.

-- Warrants displays the number of warrants currently registered with the securityholder.
+- Warrants display the number of warrants currently registered with the security holder.

-- Options displays the number of options currently registered with the securityholder.
+- Options display the number of options currently registered with the security holder.

-- Convertible loan displays the total oustanding convertible loan currently registered with the securityholder.
+- Convertible loan displays the total outstanding convertible loan currently registered with the security holder.
 Admins should contact firstname.lastname@example.org to register conversions or deletion of convertible loans.

 Issue shares / securities:

-- Click the green action button in the bottom right corner of the register-page, and then click “Issue securities”.
+- Click the green action button in the bottom right corner of the cap table page, and then click “Issue new securities”.

-- Choose whether it is a person or a company that you want to issue securities to.
+- Choose whether it is a person or a company that is receiving the new issuance of securities.

-- Add contact details, the app will automatically look for the same name among already registered securityholders.
-PS!
-Make sure that you add the correct organization number and enter the correct country as the app will do a check to make sure that the number matches the formula for org.-numbers used within the registered country (only for some countries).
+- Add contact details, the app will automatically look for the same name among already registered security holders.
+Ensure that you add the correct organization number and enter the country.
+The app will check to make sure that the number matches the formula for org.-numbers used within the registered country (only for some countries).

 - Add the share price (optional)

-- Add the date of the new issue - this will be used to keep track of the historical development of the ownership in the company as found in the change log.
-We recommend using the official registration date (may depend from country to country).
+- Add the date of the new issue.
+This way, we keep track of the historical development of the ownership structure.
+We recommend using the official registration date.

 - Select manual or auto share numbering.
-We are happy to keep track of the share numbers for you, but if you for any reason need to decide a specific block of shares you can always enter the share numbers yourself.
+We are happy to keep track of the share numbers for you.
+Regardless, you can always enter the share numbers yourself if you need to decide on a specific block of shares.

 - Hit “Finish” or “add another securityholder” if you want to add another issuance right away.

-There is currently no way to bulk-register a financing round with multiple stakeholders at the same time, within the app itself, but please send us an email and we’ll be happy to help you out.
+There is currently no way to bulk-register financing rounds with multiple stakeholders simultaneously within the app itself.
+Please send us an email and we’ll be happy to help you out.

 Register a secondhand transaction:

-- Click the green action button in the bottom-right corner of the register-page and choose “transaction”.
+- Click the green action button in the bottom-right corner of the cap table page and choose “transaction.”